LDFLK/data-backups/README.md

 ## OpenGIN

-The data backup script can be found in the `scripts` folder.
+A sample data insertion script can be found in the `scripts` folder.